AppeazeTheCheese/JETModUpdater/README.md

 * Easy to understand configuration.
 * Logs errors and warnings to the console for update debugging.
 * Clears the cache before starting the JET server.
+* Program updates itself automatically.
+	* In the event of a broken update, can be ran with the "-noupdate" parameter to disable update checking.

 # Installation: